pojoba02/peace/guidelines.md

 links to copyrighted material such as books, music, television programs and films.
 Sharing any of these will lead to the immediate closure of your account and reporting to the authorities where applicable.

-🚮 Ditch the pornography
+### 🚮 Ditch the pornography
 Printed, visual or links to material containing the display of sexual organs, activity or nudity* are not allowed.

-🏡 Embrace the shared responsibility
+### 🏡 Embrace the shared responsibility
-Making Okuna a healthy and welcoming community for everyone is a shared responsibility.
+Making SweeLOL a healthy and welcoming community for everyone is a shared responsibility.

 When everything calls for anger, engage in discussion.
 When something doesn’t look right, report it.
 When creating a community, own your community: arm it with moderators and administrators capable and informed to enforce the guidelines of the platform.
-Have a great idea?
-Suggest it on the feature board.
-Found a bug?
-Report it on the bug tracker.
 It’s up to each of us to create a digital space we’re proud and happy to be part of.
 We’re glad you’re here.

-📝 Notes
+### 📝 Notes
 On photos of children
 Never share pictures of other people's children without the consent of their parent or guardian.
 Share the fewest possible pictures.
 Double-check who can see the pictures.
 Preferably share only to your private circles.
 Always ask the children.
 Ask them understandable things like "Do you think it's okay to share this picture with my family or friends?" and respect their answer.
-Points borrowed from the Norwegian Data Protection Authority.

 On harmful beliefs
 Some beliefs can cause real life harm.
 For example, the now unfortunately wide-spread belief that vaccination causes autism (it doesn’t as overwhelmingly proven by numeours and independent studies) resulting in the resurgence of measles outbreaks.
 Beliefs like this example are exempted from the protected status and we will do our best to prevent their spreading on the platform.

-We will also determine a belief to be harmful—and therefore not protected—if:

 its harm has been widely and independently scientifically proven (such as in the anti-vaccination case cited) it results in the direct physical harm of people (such as in the claim a soap pod was edible resulting in the deaths of seven people and over seven thousand cases of poisoning)